Meeds-io/whitepaper/en/0-intro.md

 Today’s work market lacks efficiency because of high transaction costs[^1][^2][^3] and frequent conflicts of interests between the employer and the employee.

-The WoM (World of Meeds) proposes a new paradigm that would lower transaction costs and reinvent the employment relationship, bridging the gap between traditional corporations and DAOs.
+The WoM (World of Meeds) proposes a new paradigm that would lower transaction costs and reinvent the employment relationship, bridging the gap between traditional corporations and DAOs (Decentralized Autonomous Organizations).

 The WoM does that by introducing digital identities for both employer and employee and offering an innovative engagement reward system that would align their interests.